This feature is only available when using the following worker node types:

 docker

-: Command-line tool for transferring data (pre-installed on most systems, see installation guide if needed)
+: Command-line tool for transferring data over the network.

 sleepMode: